Will AI Replace Image Optimization Tools?

 - Applying smart crops or background removal

-Most modern ai image tools operate as black boxes.
-You upload or generate an image, the model decides what “optimized” means, and you receive an output with minimal configuration.
+Most modern AI image tools operate as black boxes.
+You upload or generate an image, the model decides what "optimised" means, and you receive an output with minimal configuration.
+This approach aligns with broader future web tools trends: reduce manual work, abstract complexity, and prioritise speed over granular control.

-How Traditional Image Optimization Tools Work
+How Traditional Image Optimisation Tools Work

 Key characteristics include: